 The gig: BBC proms.
 The star: You!

-H²hOpe: The Water Diviner’s Tale is a fresh and innovative production exploring the hot issue of climate change.
+Even though the entries have closed you can still find out more about H²hOpe: The Water Diviner’s Tale, the fresh and innovative production exploring the hot issue of climate change.